Alexandre-Saldanha/Alexandre-Saldanha/README-pt-br.md

 **`Developer/Investor/Creator`**

-I'm a brazilian full-stack developer, investor in stock market and content creator building my version of the digital world one step at a time.
-I'm solving real-life problems with code everyday.
-I'll be happy if I could help you in some way in this great world of programming!
+I’m a Brazilian full-stack java developer, passionate about programming, aviation and the financial market, who will be happy to help you through good conversations and consistent code.
+Besides, I wrote the book “Complex Market Structures” and developed the contract calculation tool Alboncalc, for mini dollar and mini index traders in the Brazilian stock exchange B3.

 - 📫 How to reach me: contatoalexandresaldanha@gmail.com | https://br.linkedin.com/in/alexandre-saldanha